helm/charts/REVIEW_GUIDELINES.md

 Chart releases must be immutable.
 Any change to a chart warrants a chart version bump even if it is only changes to the documentation.

+## Versioning

+The chart `version` should follow [semver](https://semver.org/).

+Stable charts should start at `1.0.0` (for maintainability don't create new PRs for stable charts only to meet this criteria, but when reviewing PRs take the opportunity to ensure that this is met).

+Any breaking (backwards incompatible) changes to a chart should:

+1. Bump the MAJOR version
+2. In the README, under a section called "Upgrading", describe the manual steps necessary to upgrade to the new (specified) MAJOR version

 ## Chart Metadata

 The `Chart.yaml` should be as complete as possible.
 The following fields are mandatory: